MyNameIsTakenOMG/aws-sysops-associate/README.md

   - moving objects can be automated using `lifecycle rules`
   - ordering: standard, standard IA, intelligent tier, one-zone IA, glacier instant retrieval, glacier flexible retrieval, glacier deep archive
 - s3 lifecycle rule: can be created for a certain prefix, or certain object tags
-  - transition actions: configure objects to transition to another storage class
+  - `transition actions`: configure objects to transition to another storage class
-  - expiration actions: configure objects to expire (delete) after some time, can be used to delete incomplete Multi-Part uploads or old versions of objects
+  - `expiration actions`: configure objects to expire (delete) after some time, can be used to delete incomplete Multi-Part uploads or old versions of objects
+  - rules can be created for a certain prefix or object tags
 - s3 analytics -- storage class analysis: Help you decide when to transition objects to the right storage class
-  - Recommendations for Standard and Standard IA: does not work for one-zone IA or glacier
+  - Recommendations for `Standard` and `Standard IA`: does not work for one-zone IA or glacier
   - Good first step to put together Lifecycle Rules
   - 24-48 to see the data analysis
   - report daily